device42/warranty_check/README.md

 - Making a remark if the session for the api call is unauthorized (http code 401)

 ## Plans
-- Move from individual api calls per serial to requesting warranty information for a list of systems at once, therefore reducing the amount of api calls towards the manufacturer
 - Include life_cycle event to register the purchase date.
 Unfortunately it can’t can done now, as I can’t easily compare purchases with the information found at dell.
 The life_cycle event doesn’t give back the serial, only the devicename.
 It would be nice if the serial_no could be added to the output of GET /api/1.0/lifecycle_event/

 ## Gotchas